As you might be able to appreciate, we find PAT testing and electricity incredibly fascinating subjects!

 Even though the deadline has now passed, searches for EICR are still high!

 15. You can use thermal imaging cameras to identify faults in electrical installations

-A thermal imaging camera identifies heat levels, meaning that they can be used to spot damage in electrical installations without opening them up.
+Thermal imaging cameras identify heat levels, meaning they can be used to spot damage in electrical installations without opening them up.